TIBHannover/FAIR-R/_episodes/02-starting-with-data.md

 - "Display simple graphs."
 keypoints:
 - "Objects are created on demand whenever a value is assigned to them."
-- "Use `apply` to calculate statistics across the rows or columns of a data frame."
+- "`apply`ing the mean calculation across rows or columns has shortcuts, but other statistics may need `?apply` or `?purrr`."
 - "Use `plot` to create simple visualizations."
 source: Rmd
 ---